emaloney/CleanroomLogger/INTEGRATION.md

 Manual integration is a bit involved; there are five high-level tasks that you'll need to perform:

 1. Download the CleanroomLogger source into your project structure
 2. Embed `CleanroomLogger.xcodeproj` in your Xcode project

-3. Build `CleanroomLogger.framework`; this will also cause any required dependencies to be built
+3. Build `CleanroomLogger.framework`; this will also cause the `CleanroomASL.framework` dependency to be built

-4. Add `CleanroomLogger.framework` and the required dependencies to your application target
+4. Add `CleanroomLogger.framework` and `CleanroomASL.framework` to your application target
 5. Fix the way Xcode references the frameworks you added in Step 4

 #### Getting Started